IP address blacklist¶

 Review the history of list changes

-This document describes the IP blacklist configuration for the regular (client) Wallarm node 3.0.
-As for the partner node, we recommend to skip updating modules up to 3.0 and keep using the IP blacklist page available in version 2.18.
+This document describes the IP blacklist configuration for the regular (client) and partner Wallarm node of version 3.4.
+For the Wallarm modules upgraded from version 3.2 up to 3.4, there is no difference in IP blacklist configuration.

 Examples of IP blacklist usage¶

 Block IP addresses from which several consecutive attacks were originated.